Vespula vulgaris: Factors affecting foraging

 The foraging activity of Vespula vulgaris is dependent on the light and temperature of the surrounding area.
 Generally, if the temperature of the surrounding area falls below 2 °C, the wasps will not proceed with foraging even if the temperature of the nest itself is optimal.
 When the temperature is above 2 °C, light intensity comes in to play a role.
 If the light intensity is high enough, the wasps will fly off to forage.
 However, there is a wide variance within the species, and even within individuals what that threshold light intensity would be – i. e. when would be the best light intensity for a wasp to go out to forage.

 The foraging activities of Vespula vulgaris are generally highest in early mornings.
-There are three known reasons for such behavior.
+There are three known reasons for such behaviour.
 First is to satisfy the larval requirements.
 The workers fly off early in the morning to forage, as soon as their optimal light intensity is reached.
 They want to feed the larvae which have been starving during the night as soon as possible to reduce their chance of dying.
-The second reason is to maximize fluid foraging.
+The second reason is to maximise fluid foraging.
 Because dews and nectars are most abundant early in the morning and are the best sources of fluids, the workers fly off early in the morning before the competition becomes severe.
 Last is the necessity to release excretory products such as trophallactic secretions from the larvae.

 Generally, wasps are unable to predict heavy rainfalls.
 They continue their foraging activities even in the rain, but cease when the rain becomes torrential.
 When the rainfall becomes extremely heavy near the nesting site, the workers rapidly return to their nests.
 Those whose foraging activities were interrupted by heavy rainfall become reluctant to forage again in the future, even when the weather is dry and calm.
 Those who continue to forage do so mainly for fluid.

 The average life span of an adult Vespula vulgaris is known to be around two weeks (14 days).
 There was a negative correlation found between the age of the worker Vespula vulgaris and their respective foraging speeds, and a positive correlation between their age and the amount of time each worker spent in the nest between each foraging trip.
 The foraging speed decreased as the workers aged and the time a worker spent in the nest between foraging trips increased as they got older.
 Wasps that are over 30 days, in fact, generally cease from foraging trips and spend all of their time guarding the entrance of the nest.